 Chemical Exposure, GHS, SDS, and HazCom Field Use

 Key Takeaways

-• Chemical exposure control depends on knowing the product, task, route of exposure, concentration, duration, and work environment.
+• Chemical risk depends on the product, route of entry, concentration, duration, and conditions, not the product name alone.

-• Escalate when chemicals are unknown, mixed, heated, sprayed, used in confined spaces, or causing symptoms.
+• Escalate when chemicals are unknown, mixed, heated, sprayed, used in confined spaces, or are producing symptoms.

+Chemical Exposure, GHS, SDS, and HazCom Field Use